Rey79-coder/Echeriri/README.md

 # Echeriri / Soap Brandawareness

-Brandawareness for a future online store.
+Brand Awareness for an online soap store.
-This website will offer a natural/organic product for everybody.
+This website will offer natural bar soap for everybody.

 PROJECT SPECIFICATIONS